michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/02-network-architecture.md

 4. **Review + create** → **Create**
 5. Link the zone to the spoke VNet: zone → **Virtual network links** → **+ Add** → link to `vnet-spoke-ai`, disable auto-registration

+> Note: only VNets explicitly linked to this zone resolve the private endpoint's hostname privately — peering alone does not extend this resolution. `vnet-hub` is not linked here, since nothing in the hub currently needs private access to the AI service.

 📸 **Screenshot to capture:** Private DNS zone showing the virtual network link to `vnet-spoke-ai`.
-Save as `screenshots/phase-02/07-private-dns-zone.png`.

 ### Section 8: Assign Azure Policy — Deny Public IP Creation